OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 Greg:  I would take out freelance because some people might be biased against that.
 (Greg.)

 Tiff: That was Greg.
-What about Bitcoin?
+What about bitcoin?

 Greg:  I am biased against it.